SAP-archive/i40-aas/README.md

 ```
 $ docker --version
-// for example: Docker version 19.03.2, build 6a30dfc
+// tested with Docker version 19.03.8

 $ docker-compose version
-// for example: docker-compose version 1.24.1, build 4667896b
+// tested with docker-compose version 1.25.4
 ```

+For easier usage, install GNU Make (tested with GNU Make 3.81).

-Additionally, you can download and install [Postman](https://www.getpostman.com) to test the services.
+Optionally, you can download and install [Postman](https://www.getpostman.com) to test the services.

 # Download and Installation